ossuarium/development-kit/README.md

 # development-kit

+This kit is *under development* and will have a beta release _soon_.

 This is a kit using the [Kit framework](https://github.com/razor-x/kit) designed to manage software projects, specifically websites not designed using a single or standard development framework.
 The code which accomplishes these functions must be written as actions using the Kit framework to conform to your specific projects.